 - Days Four & Five: Check for even drying, squeeze the centre of each slice to estimate when they’re ready to take down.
 Different thicknesses will require more or less time in the drier.
 It’s a matter of preference after the third day.

-- When done, remove from the drier, unhook, wrap in paper and store in the fridge for another 24 hours to cool and for the distribution of moisture to even out.
+- When done, remove from the drier, unhook, wrap in paper and store in the fridge for another 24 hours to condition (i.e. redistribute moisture evenly throughout).

-- Do not store in plastic — unless you vacuum seal and freeze it.
-Biltong must breathe!
+- Do not store in plastic — unless you vacuum seal and/or freeze it.
+Biltong must breathe else it will definitely grow mold.

-- Cut across the grain into smaller slices, thick or thin (cold or at room temperature).
+- Cut across the grain into smaller slices, thick or thin.

 - Eat.
 Enjoy!

-- Compliments to biltong: Port, cheese, fresh slices of apple and grapes or nuts and dried fruit, apricots and figs especially.
+- Compliments to biltong: Port, cheese, fresh slices of apple and grapes or nuts and dried fruit: Cashews, apricots and figs especially.